X-LANCE/WebSRC-Baseline/README.md

 ```
 The resulting SQuAD-style json files will be placed in the `data` folder.

-Furthermore, to run the V-PLM model, the processed cnn features for each tag in the pages can be downloaded from [Amazon s3](https://websrc-data.s3.amazonaws.com/visual-features.xz) or [Baidu Netdisk](https://pan.baidu.com/s/1_KeVmazOdCrU33nhiKUyRg) with the Extraction Code: 'pi5s'.
+Furthermore, to run the V-PLM model, the processed cnn features for each tag in the pages can be downloaded from [Baidu Netdisk](https://pan.baidu.com/s/1_KeVmazOdCrU33nhiKUyRg) with the Extraction Code: 'pi5s'.

 [comment]: <> (lack download links)